17–22 minute read

 garden styles

 Decide what garden style best suits your site and your desired level of effort.
-Vegetable garden designs fall into three major categories:
+Vegetable garden designs fall into three major categories: low-intensity gardens for large areas, high-intensity raised beds for small areas, and container or straw bale gardens for poor soil/limited space.

-Low-intensity victory gardens
+Low-intensity gardens

 Row planting is the simplest style to implement and permits easy use of equipment, but wastes growing space and requires more weeding.